Mrs. Gayla Arvin

 Additional Wish List:

-Welcome to the 2020-2021 school year at Center Hill High School.
+Welcome to the 2022-2023 Fall Semester of the school year at Center Hill High School.
 For those of you new to Center Hill - Welcome to the Hill!

 I believe that learning is about progress—not perfection—no matter the educational level of the student.
 My teaching strategies are designed to engage students through differentiated instruction.
 I firmly believe that teamwork builds a positive learning environment.
 One of my goals for this school year will be to empower my students to become life-long learners.